Today's Articles

 Cuban-born planters and other wealthy natives led the uprising.
 Sugar mill owner Carlos Manuel de Céspedes and his followers proclaimed independence and began the conflict.
 This was the first of three liberation wars that Cuba fought against Spain, the other two being the Little War (1879–1880) and the Cuban War of Independence (1895–1898).

 Cuban business owners demanded fundamental social and economic reforms from Spain, which ruled the colony.
 Lax enforcement of the slave trade ban resulted in a dramatic increase in imports of Africans, estimated at 90,000 slaves from 1856 to 1860.
 Slavery occurred despite a strong abolitionist movement on the island and rising costs among the slave-holding planters in the east.
 New technologies and farming techniques made many enslaved people unnecessary and prohibitively expensive.
-In the economic crisis 1857, many businesses failed, including many sugar plantations and sugar refineries.
-The abolitionist favored the gradual emancipation of slaves with financial compensation from Spain for slaveholders.
+In the economic crisis of 1857, many businesses failed, including many sugar plantations and sugar refineries.
+The abolitionists favored the gradual emancipation of slaves with financial compensation from Spain for slaveholders.

 Additionally, some planters preferred hiring Chinese immigrants as indentured workers in anticipation of ending slavery.
 Before the 1870s, more than 125,000 were recruited to Cuba.
 In May 1865, Cuban Creole elites placed four demands upon the Spanish Parliament: tariff reform, Cuban representation in Parliament, judicial equality with Spaniards, and full enforcement of the slave trade ban.
 By early 1869, the Spanish colonial government had failed to reach an agreement with the insurrection forces; they opened a war of extermination.